x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/manage-journaling.md

 - From the EAC, verify that the new journal rule you created is listed on the **Journal rules** tab.

-- From the Shell, verify that the new journal rule exists by running the following command (the example below verifies the rule created in the Shell example above):
+- From Exchange Online PowerShell, verify that the new journal rule exists by running the following command (the example below verifies the rule created in Exchange Online PowerShell example above):

   ```
   Get-JournalRule "Discovery Journal Recipients"